eliotcochrane/eliotcochrane.github.io/_posts/2024-03-25-diamond-stones.md

 Be sure to dry the edge with tissues or paper towels to reduce rusting that can happen between the tuning and the next ski day.
 When drying the edge, check for an even finish that does not have obvious cut lines along the edge.

-Onwards, your skis are sharp and can be dangerous.
-Be aware not to overly grip the edge and also be aware if you are picking up skis or giving them to another person.
-The edges will cut into the skin if you are not careful.
+Onwards, the skis are sharp they can be dangerous.
+Be aware not to overly grip the edge and also be aware when picking up skis or giving them to another person.
+The edges will cut into the skin if not handled carefully.
 Even when skiing, there have been major cuts during crashes or accidents.
 This is always a possibility that is added to an already risky sport.
-Always keep a sharp eye on your edges to not harm yourself and those around you.
+Always keep a sharp eye *(pun intended)* on edge sharpness to not harm yourself and those nearby.

 ### Simple Takeaways

 **Fine Stones May Not Be Necessary**

-Fine stones are great for providing a great finish as though you were a ski racer.
+Fine stones are great for providing a great finish for a ski racer.
 But for more than 95% of the people skiing out there today, a mirror-like edge finish is probably not necessary.
-Save yourself some time and just end at medium.
+Save some time and just end at medium.

 **Taking Less Is More**

 We are using diamond stones because they are easy, but they also have another benefit.
-You are prolonging the life of your ski.
-Instead of removing a large amount of excess edge material using an edge removal machine or a traditional file, diamond stones remove the least amount of material and can allow you to use the ski for many more years to come.
+The life of the ski will be dramatically longer.
+Instead of removing a large amount of excess edge material using an edge removal machine or a traditional file, diamond stones remove the least amount of material and can allow the ski to be used for many more years to come.

 **Routine Maintenance**

-Instead of waiting until the ski edge is severely dull, using diamond stones periodically can help ensure that you are ready at any time to hit the hard-packed or icy slopes in the event that you can't tune the night before.
-Even on blizzard days, with the right winds, there are always moments where you'll find icy spots, and having a proper edge at any time can give you the stability to not quiver on ice.
+Instead of waiting until the ski edge is severely dull, using diamond stones periodically can help ensure readiness at any time to hit the hard-packed or icy slopes in the event that tuning can't be done the night before.
+Even on blizzard days, with the right winds, there are always moments where icy spots will appear, and having a proper edge at any time can give the stability to not quiver on ice.

 ***

 ![File and diamond stone side-by-side](/assets/img/file-diamond-lineup.jpeg) *Photo: Traditional file and diamond stone side-by-side.*

 Being a beginner at tuning doesn't mean you can't have great skis that can perform in all conditions.
-Using diamond stones can help you be a better skier by having the proper level of control that you need regardless of condition.
+Using diamond stones can help to become a better skier by providing the chance for the proper level of control that is needed, regardless of condition.
 It's so easy and simple and with really low risk.
 The risk of damaging the ski and yourself is virtually zero and can be done easily.

-Don't let your edges be your bane when the weather doesn't go your way.
+Don't let dull edges be a bane when the weather doesn't go as hoped.
 Because diamond stones are truly a skier's best friend.